squidfunk/mkdocs-material/docs/extensions/metadata.md

 #### Page title

-The page title can be overridden on a per-document level:
+The page title can be overridden on a per-document basis:

 ``` markdown
 title: Lorem ipsum dolor sit amet